chef/chef-web-docs/chef_master/source/windows.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag resource_dsc_script_actions

-This resource has the following actions:
+This dsc_script resource has the following actions:

 ``:nothing``